 Now this seems like an easy one… Who washes down their driveway instead of sweeping or raking, you are thinking, right?
 Well let me tell you, my friend owns the restaurant next door to my house and maybe once a month I see him wash down his driveway, wasting so many precious gallons of water, and once again I get the Aqua Tourette’s.
 It’s not pretty.

 3. Change out your water softener regularly.
 Make sure you buy a good quality water softener, or check out some reviews at waterfilterway.com/best-water-softener-reviews/ if you’re not sure which to get.
 You could even buy a water descaler instead!
 This will save you gallons of water a day and the water descaler is easy to install!
 My boyfriend just bought this Eddy Water Descaler and he loves it!
 This will save about fifty gallons of water a month.
+Being able to save tonnes of water and doing your bit to help save the environment is one of the water softener benefits.

 4. Don’t let the faucet run while washing veggies.
 Fill a tub and just rinse your vegetables all together in it.
 Washing your veggies this simple way will really help you save water.